 Also of interest is that Hanover has more people living here who work in computers and math than 95% of the places in the US.

-Despite being a small town, Hanover has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Hanover, a lot of people use the train to get to work every day though Hanover is a relatively small town.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in Hanover in 2010 was $40,762, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,048 for a family of four.
+The per capita income in Hanover in 2010 was $45,497, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $181,988 for a family of four.

 Hanover is an extremely ethnically-diverse town.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hanover include English, Irish, Italian, and African.
+Important ancestries of people in Hanover include Irish, English, Italian, and Polish.

 The most common language spoken in Hanover is English.
 Other important languages spoken here include Spanish and Tagalog.